Learning Infinite-Layer Networks: Without the Kernel Trick: Algorithm

-The rationalle behind the shrinkage is that whenever $E_t$ is large, it indicates that $f_t$ is ``far away'' from the $B$-ball, and a shrinkage step, similar to projection, leads $f_t$ closer to the optimal element in the $B$-ball hence improves $f_t$.
+The rationale for the shrinkage is that whenever $E_t$ is large, it indicates that $f_t$ is ``far away'' from the $B$-ball, and a shrinkage step, similar to projection, brings $f_t$ closer to the optimal element in the $B$-ball.
 However, due to stochasticity, the shrinkage step does add a further term to the regret bound that we would need to take care of. \ignore{ \begin{definition} A set $K$ in the unit ball of a linear space is $D$-bounded if for every $\xx_1,\xx_2 \in K$ we have that $|\es{\xx_1}{\xx_2}|<D$ a.s. \end{definition}

 \begin{theorem} Let $K$ be a $D$-bounded set.
 Run Algorithm \ref{alg:main} with parameters $T$, $B\ge 1$, $\eta :=\frac{B}{2\sqrt{T}}$, and $m=((16B+1) D B)^2T\log \gamma$, where $\gamma = \frac{((16B+1)\eta T+B)^2)}{\eta^2}$.
 We assume that $\eta<1/8$.